run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-fractions.md

 *   The jobs are based on a sample docker image ``gcr.io/run-ai-demo/quickstart`` the image contains a startup script that runs a deep learning TensorFlow-based workload.
 *   We named the jobs _frac05_ and _frac03_ respectively.
-*   Note that fractions may or may not use the "interactive" flag.
-Setting the flag means that the job will not have a start or end.
-It is the researcher's responsibility to delete the job.
-Jobs with the flags will usually not be preemptible.
+*   Note that fractions may or may not use the ``--interactive`` flag.
+Setting the flag means that the job will not automatically finish.
+Rather, it is the researcher's responsibility to delete the job.
+Fractions support both Interactive and non-interactive jobs.
 *   The jobs are assigned to _team-a_ with an allocation of a single GPU.

 Follow up on the job's status by running: